30+ top Ghana weaving styles for oval faces: A perfect match for your facial features

 Two-step hairstyle with attachment

-A two-step Ghana weaving style with attachment requires the stylist to crotchet curly hair extensions from the middle to the back of your head.
+A two-step Ghana weaving style with attachment requires the stylist to crochet curly hair extensions from the middle to the back of your head.
 On top of this, the client and the hairdresser agree on how massive the curly hair extensions should be.

 You can achieve these beautiful hairstyles using two braiding methods.
-First, you can braid cornrows from the forehead to the middle, then crotchet curls at the back of your head.
-The second method is to braid cornrows at the front, back, and ear sides.
-After that, make a bun in the middle of your head and fix curly extensions on it.
+First, braid cornrows from the forehead to the middle, then add crochet curls at the back.
+The second method is to braid cornrows at the front, back, and sides of the ears.

 Ghana weaving with beads